open-zaak/open-zaak/docs/conf.md

 * `LOG_STDOUT`: whether to log to stdout or not.
 For Docker environments, defaults to `True`, for other environments the default is to log to file.

+* `PROFILE`: whether to enable profiling-tooling or not.
+Applies to the development settings only.
+Defaults to `False`.

 ## Specifying the environment variables

 There are two strategies to specify the environment variables: